blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Mechanics/Electrodynamics/Optics/Solar Spectrum.md

-The spectrum of the sun is comparable to a [[black body]], with a temperature of 5800K.
+The spectrum of the sun is comparable to a [[Black Body]], with a temperature of 5800K.

 The spectrum of nearly all solar radiation striking the surface of the earth spans a range of about 100nm to 1 mm.